gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

 # GitLab Geo configuration

+>**Note:**
+This is the documentation for the Omnibus GitLab packages.
+For installations from source, follow the [**GitLab Geo nodes configuration for installations from source**](configuration_source.md) guide.

 This is the final step you need to follow in order to setup a Geo node.

+You are encouraged to first read through all the steps before executing them in your testing/production environment.

 ## Setting up GitLab

 >**Notes:**
-- Don't setup any custom authentication in the secondary nodes, this will be handled by the primary node.
+- **Do not** setup any custom authentication in the secondary nodes, this will be handled by the primary node.
-- Do not add anything in the secondaries Geo nodes admin area (**Admin Area ➔ Geo Nodes**).
+- **Do not** add anything in the secondaries Geo nodes admin area (**Admin Area ➔ Geo Nodes**).
 This is handled solely by the primary node.

 After having installed GitLab Enterprise Edition in the instance that will serve